TedHusted/awake/awake.md/awake.md

 Elena pulls up to elevator door.
 She doesn’t actually steer the chair.
 There are several location buttons on the left armrest.
 Icons for elevator, apartment, kitchen, bed room, pool, and others, allow quick access.
 The buttons were an add-on.
 Most people used their chip.
 The chair also calls the elevator for her.

 The luxury chair itself did not seem remarkable at first.
 But it has every known bell and whistle crammed into its streamline frame.
-The armrests curve up at the end, and offer an array of touchscreen controls.
+The armrests curve up at the end and offer an array of touchscreen controls.
 A collapsible joy stick graces the right side.
 Besides the location buttons, it comes with voice-control, GPS, Wi-Fi networking, and collision sensors.
 The seat is temperature controlled with a retractable harness.
 Although, it is a chair, the seat is able to extend upward and roll its the back wheels, like a Segway.

 The chair rolls into the elevator as the door opens.
-The elevator doors close, and a few seconds later, Elena whirs into the pool area.
+The elevator doors close.
+A few seconds later, Elena whirs into the pool area.
 The room features an endless pool and a hot tub.
 A sign on the wall reads “WARNING!
 NO SWIMMING ALONE” in all caps.
 Elena turns the timer under a sign labeled “Endless Pool Current”.

 The chair lurches forward without warning.
 Its wheels catch the edge of the pool.
 Elena splashes into the water.
 The chair flips over her, like an upended wheelbarrow.